About Etta Madden

 My writing is grounded in my work as a university professor.
 I have been on the faculty at Missouri State University since 1995.
-Most often she teaches courses on American literature, utopian visions and communities, and women writers.
-Before that, she taught at the University of New Hampshire and as a student assistant at the University of Virginia.
-She also enjoys opportunities to engage audiences outside the university classroom.
-Whether analyzing the letters of nineteenth-century travelers to Italy or contemporary cookbooks, addressing audiences large or small, Etta keeps insights accessible and relevant to those apart from campus life.
+Most often I teach courses on American literature, utopian visions and communities, and women writers.
+Before Missouri State, I taught at the University of New Hampshire and as a student assistant at the University of Virginia.

-In addition to writing, I enjoy participating in public sessions that are often workshops and discussions.
+In addition to writing, I enjoy participating in public sessions that are sometimes workshops and discussions.
 Some of these are mentioned on my public venues page.
 I have led workshops as well as custom-designed and thematic educational trips for adults.
-The last two trips, to Italy, focused on pilgrimage and changes in religious practices.
-These inspirational journeys launched from her teaching of university students in London in 2004 and living in Italy as a William J. Fulbright scholar, and teaching American university students in Florence.
+The last three trips, to Italy, focused on shifting religious practices and communal life.
+These inspirational journeys grew from my teaching of university students in London, living and teaching Italian students as a William J. Fulbright scholar, and teaching American university students in Florence.

 For more details of my professional background, check here.